rb127/weatherforcast-bot/README.md

 # weatherforecast-bot
-A weather forecast bot made using Dialogflow, utilizing OpenWeatherMaps API, deployed using Heroku
+A weather forecast bot made using Dialogflow, utilizing OpenWeatherMaps API, deployed using Heroku, also integrated with Slack.